szmrki/CurlingSheet/README.md

 ~~~cmd
 pyinstaller main.spec
 ~~~

 Open the "dist" folder and you should see the "Curling Sheet.exe" file.
+You can remove "build" folder.